vaimo/composer-patches/README.md

 All available/usable tags listed in [patch declaration with embedded target information](#patches-patch-declaration-with-embedded-target-information).

+##### test the patch

 Test out the added patch (in project root).

 ```shell
 composer patch:apply --from-source some/package-name
 ```

+The patch will be automatically applied on every composer install, update when required (when it's found that it's not yet installed).

 ## Configuration: overview